neomjs/create-app/README.md

 3. Choose the themes you want to use (you can change this later on inside the index.html)<br>
     <img width="550px" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/createApp/themes.png">

-Hint: You can just hit Enter 3 times.

 ### Script Options
 You can pass additional params to the script:<br>
 <img width="700px" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/createApp/scriptOptions.png">